theyashsisodiya/image-to-code/README.md

 # Image to code 🧑‍💻

-This Streamlit app is designed to convert UI designs into code using the power of AI.
+This Web-app is designed to convert UI designs into code using the power of AI.
 It analyzes uploaded images of UI designs and generates corresponding HTML code, making it easier for developers to bring their designs to life.

 ## Installation